Polynomial Schur's theorem: Overview of the methods

 \section{Overview of the methods}

-We present in this section the proof sketch for our main results: characterising all pairs of polynomials $p$ and 2-colourings $\phi$ such that $x+y=p(z)$ does not have any (or equivalently, does not have infinitely many) $\phi$-monochromatic solutions (Theorem~\ref{thm-char}); and a lower bound on the number of monochromatic solutions in $[n]$ (Theorem~\ref{thm-numberofsol}).
+We present in this section the proof sketch for our main results: characterising all pairs of polynomials $p$ and 2-colourings $\phi$ such that $x+y=p(z)$ does not have any (or equivalently\footnote{For this equivalence, see Corollary~\ref{cor:icecream} and the paragraph before it.}, does not have infinitely many) $\phi$-monochromatic solutions (Theorem~\ref{thm-char}); and a lower bound on the number of monochromatic solutions in $[n]$ (Theorem~\ref{thm-numberofsol}).
 Note that both results imply the 2-Ramseyness of the equation $x+y=p(z)$ when $p(1)p(2)$ is even.

 We start with sketching the proof of Theorem~\ref{thm-char}.
 Trivially, if there is a ``very long'' monochromatic interval, then many monochromatic solutions can be found within it.
 Thus, we may assume that there will be infinitely many places where the colour switches.
 With the help of a simple, but crucial observation we can see that whenever a ``sufficiently long'' block of numbers of one colour is followed by a sufficiently long block of numbers coloured with the other colour, many monochromatic solutions can be found.
 This allows us to assume that the colour switches ``frequently'' after some threshold.